ASD-Blueprint/desktop.gov.au/blueprint/client-devices.md

 * Semi-Annual Channel – Semi-Annual Channel receives feature update releases twice per year and is designed for the broad population of general-purpose devices within an organisation.
 * Long-Term Servicing Channel – Long-Term Servicing Channel (LTSC) receives releases much more gradually (expected every 2 - 3 years) and is designed for special purpose devices such as those used in Point of Sale (POS) systems or controlling factory or medical equipment, and those machines without Microsoft Office.
 Additionally, a number of applications are not supported on LTSC Windows devices, for example Microsoft Edge, Microsoft Store, and Microsoft Mail, amongst others.

-Table 26 Operating System Design Decisions for all agencies and implementation types.
+Operating System Design Decisions for all agencies and implementation types.

 Decision Point | Design Decision | Justification
 --- | --- | ---